dmvaldman/dmvaldman.github.io/_posts/2022-03-17-leaving-standard.md

 -------------------------

 Thank you to all my co-workers, my other co-founders, and all who supported me over these past five years.
 For motivating and teaching me.
-I can't wait to apply it to the next thing.
+I can't wait to apply these lessons to the next thing.